 Finally, the end of the week is an opportunity for all the family to come together and catch up, especially as the week may go by with everyone being busy.
 After Maghrib salah is a good chance to reflect on the messages heard by your family members during the khutbah; it may even be that various members of your family went to different mosques and heard different messages, so this is a great chance to share these important gems with each other.

 Remember, there are many other recommended sunan acts that sisters can perform during the blessed day of Jumu’ah, whether or not you can pray.
-These include having a bath, removing hair from the body and cutting nails, wearing your best clothes, using miswaak and abundant salawaat upon the Prophet Muhammad .
+These include having a bath, removing hair from the body and cutting nails and remove gel polish if you have one, wearing your best clothes, using miswaak and abundant salawaat upon the Prophet Muhammad .
 In particular, incorporate salawaat as soon as you wake up, up until Maghrib, by uttering the words under your breath throughout the day.
 There are innumerable virtues of salawaat and some easy salawaat to recite are:

 1) Saying “salAllahu alaihi wa sallam” after mention of his name.